official-sage-project/official-sage-project/README.md

 ## Our Mission

 Our core mission at Sage-Project is to empower individuals with the critical knowledge and practical skills needed to navigate and secure the digital realm.
-We are committed to fostering a vibrant community where continuous learning and collaboration thrive.
+We're committed to fostering a vibrant community where continuous learning and collaboration thrive.

 ---